-Laptops include an integrated circuit which cuts off the power supply once the battery reaches its 100 percent.
+Laptops include an integrated circuit that cuts off the power supply once the battery reaches 100 per cent.
 Practically the battery can’t be overcharged.
 And the damage is caused due to the overheating of the battery and laptop’s body.

 Similar is the case of smartphone batteries.
 People think charging smartphone overnight would damage the batteries.

 Tech Myth 12 : My phone has the highest resolution, it’s great

 Your newly brought smartphone packs a quad-HD display.
 Does matter?
 And does it look better than a 1080p display?
 Maybe it is.
 But in reality, our eyes have their practical limitations when it comes to differentiating between the screen pixels.
 But given the same size, it won’t do wonders stuffing extra pixels beyond a limit.

 Tech Myth 13 : More RAM means faster

 People think, if they keep adding more and more RAM to their machine then one day it will turn into a supercomputer.
 But, it doesn’t happen in practical applications.